-Beethoven was not born and many rumours have circulated over the years as to the causes of his deafness.
-One of the more curious options is the story of how Beethoven would keep himself awake by immersing his entire head into the icy water.
+Beethoven was not born and many rumors have circulated over the years as to the causes of his deafness.
+One of the more curious options is the story of how Beethoven would keep himself awake by immersing his entire head in the icy water.

 It has been speculated that this may have been an exacerbating factor to his condition even if not the actual cause.
 What it did do was allow Beethoven to keep writing astonishing music even when he probably should have given in to rest or sleep.